steam3d/help.magicpods.app/docs/features/apple-ear-detection.md

 ## Ear detection

+!!!
+Tip
+    Set `Auto switch audio output` to switch to the speakers when the headphones are removed.

 Allows you automatically pause and resume playing media content and decrease volume when you remove and insert the earbud into your ear.

 | Option                                | Description                                                                                                                                 |